Snooober/raspberry-pi-4-case-fan-temp-ctrl/README.md

 This script toggles the [Raspberry Pi 4 Case Fan](https://www.raspberrypi.org/products/raspberry-pi-4-case-fan/) on/off depending on the CPU temperature.

+It has a 5C "buffer" which means once the CPU reaches the high temperature threshold and the fan toggles ON, the fan won't toggle OFF until after the CPU temperature is at least 5C lower than the high-temp threshold.

 ## Installation

 Install python3 and [gpiozero](https://gpiozero.readthedocs.io/en/stable/installing.html).